gouthamsaipydi/LU_decomposition_in_C/README.md

 # LU Decomposition Implementation
 ---
-This project is being done as part of coursework at ISI Kolkata
+This project is done as part of coursework at ISI Kolkata